Skip to main content

 60 to 70% complete protein by dry weight — more than meat (25%), fish (20%), soy (35%), lentils (25%).
 More than any other known food.
 And these proteins contain all 8 essential amino acids in near-ideal proportions.

-Digestibility is 85 to 95% — far superior to classical plant proteins (legumes: 60-70%).
+Digestibility is 85 to 95% — far superior to conventional plant proteins (legumes: 60-70%).
 Why?
 Because spirulina has no rigid cellulosic cell wall like plants.
 Its wall is made of soft polysaccharides, easily degraded by our digestive enzymes.
-The body doesn't need to force — it absorbs directly.
+The body doesn't have to strain — it absorbs it directly.

-Iron: 50 to 100 times more bioavailable than spinach by equal weight.
-And in organic form, far better absorbed than iron from classical supplements.
-For women, athletes, plant-based eaters: it's the most efficient iron source that exists in nature.
+Iron: 50 to 100 times more bioavailable than spinach, gram for gram.
+And in organic form, far better absorbed than iron from conventional supplements.
+For women, athletes, plant-based eaters: it's the most efficient iron source in nature.

-Beta-carotene: 10 to 30 times more than carrots, in natural form (isomer mix), more bioavailable than synthetic.
+Beta-carotene: 10 to 30 times more than carrots, in natural form (isomer mix), more bioavailable than the synthetic form.

 Gamma-linolenic acid (GLA): a rare anti-inflammatory omega-6 otherwise found mainly in breast milk.
 Spirulina is one of the most concentrated dietary sources.